Myrtle Falls at Mount Rainier National Park.

-The Cascade mountain range is named for them — hundreds of waterfalls, big and small, that cascade down streams and plunge over cliffs, carrying huge amounts of water from winter rains and melting snow.
+The Cascade Range is named for waterfalls — hundreds of them, big and small, that cascade down streams and plunge over cliffs, carrying huge amounts of water from winter rains and melting snow.

-A giant roaring falls is a five-senses experience, while gentle cascades down a mountain stream will lull you to a tranquil rest.
+A giant roaring waterfall is a five-senses experience, while gentle cascades down a mountain stream will lull you to a tranquil rest.

-Safety tips: Waterfalls are beautiful but can be dangerous, especially in spring conditions when there has been lots of rain.
+First, some safety tips: Waterfalls are beautiful but can be dangerous, especially in spring conditions when mountain snow is melting and/or there has been lots of rain.

-Most important, always check conditions of trails and roads before your hike — one of the best resources available is Washington Trails Assocation's trip reports, where you can get the most current conditions.
+- Most importantly, always check conditions of trails and roads before your hike — one of the best resources available are Washington Trails Association’s trip reports, where you can get the most current conditions.

 With those safety tips in mind, let’s get going!